Send the link below via email or IMCopy

 The outcome: if an area equal to a 9 km-wide strip all round the coast were filled with turbines, deep offshore wind could deliver a power of 32 kWh/d per person.
 A huge amount of power, yes; but still no match for our huge consumption.
 And we haven’t spoken about the issue of wind’s intermittency.

-Modern phone chargers, when left plugged in with no phone attached, use about half a watt.
-In our preferred units, this is a power consumption of about 0.01 kWh per day.
-For anyone whose consumption stack is over 100 kWh per day could potentially reduce their energy consumption by one hundredth of one percent.
+Modern phone chargers, when left plugged in with no phone attached, use about half a watt which is about 0.01 kWh per day.

-Admittedly, some older chargers use more than half a watt if it’s warm to the touch, it’s probably using one watt or even three.
-A three-watt-guzzling charger uses 0.07 kWh per day.
+Some older chargers use more than half a watt if it’s warm to the touch, it’s probably using one watt or even three which is 0.07 kWh per day.

 Maybe computers and entertainment systems are the big suckers on most people’s electrical balance-sheet.